Jorl17/open-elevation/docs/host-your-own.md

 An image of Open-Elevation is available at [DockerHub](https://hub.docker.com/r/openelevation/open-elevation/).
 You can use this image as the basis for your Open-Elevation installation.

 The Docker image roots itself at `/code/` and expects that all GeoTIFF datafiles be located at `/code/data/`, which you should mount using a volume.
+Optionaly, SSL certificate and key can be mounted at `/code/cert/`.
+See below.

 ### Prerequisites: Getting the dataset